alrichardbollans/spatial-preposition-annotation-tool-unity3d/Unity3D Annotation Environment/readme.md

 Note that some scripts require the NonConvexMeshCollider Asset, which is available on the Unity Store.

 ## Scenes
-To create new scenes to test on, it is easiest to begin with the given scene_template.
+To create new scenes to test on, it is easiest to begin with the given `scene_template`.
 Scenes should be saved in 'Assets/Scenes'.

 ### Naming
 * `Main` class contains names of various non-testing scenes which need referencing in scripts.
 If names of any of the non-test scenes are changed, make sure they are also updated here. `first_scene_name` is also set here which defines which scene is opened first.